Burnt Offerings (1976) starring Oliver Reed, Karen Black, Bette Davis, Burgess Meredith

 Burnt Offerings is a very different, and very effective, haunted house movie.
 At no time does the audience seen any sort of ghost or malevolent entity.
 Only the effects on the people in the house, making it more frightening.

-Burnt Offerings starts with a typical family: Father Ben Rolf (Oliver Reed, The Curse of the Werewolf), mother Marian (Karen Black, Five Easy Pieces), son David (Lee Montgomery), and Aunt Elizabeth (Bette Davis, Whatever Happened to Baby Jane?).
+Burnt Offerings starts with a typical family: Father Ben Rolf (Oliver Reed, The Curse of the Werewolf), mother Marian (Karen Black, Five Easy Pieces), son David (Lee Montgomery), and Aunt Elizabeth (Bette Davis, All About Eve).
 They are entering a deal that seems too good to be true.
 The family rents a beautiful mansion for the entire summer for the insanely low price of nine hundred dollars.

 Roz Allardyce: The house takes care of itself.